avi12/web-ext-deploy/README.md

 #### Notes:
 <!-- prettier-ignore -->
-- Firefox Addons store: if your account has two-factor authentication enabled - if it relies on an authentication generator (e.g. Google Authenticator), you can specify the code with `--firefox-two-factor`
+- Firefox Add-ons store: if your account has two-factor authentication enabled - if it relies on an authentication generator (e.g. Google Authenticator), you can specify the code with `--firefox-two-factor`
   If you have email-based authentication, the module will prompt you to fill your OTP.
   As for `EXT_ID`, you must provide the extension ID as seen in the store listing URL.